luccadibe/go-loadgen/README.md

 	return endpointRequest{Delta: 1}
 }

+func main() {
 // Then, we define our collector.
 For this we can use the CSVCollector.
-We can also provide a flush interval, which will be used to flush the collector to the disk every flushInterval. collector, err := go_loadgen.NewCSVCollector[endpointResponse]("results.csv", 1*time.Second) if err != nil {
+// We can also provide a flush interval, which will be used to flush the collector
+// to the disk every flushInterval.
+	collector, err := go_loadgen.NewCSVCollector[endpointResponse]("results.csv", 1*time.Second)
+	if err != nil {
-    log.Fatalf("Failed to create collector: %v", err) }
+		log.Fatalf("Failed to create collector: %v", err)
+	}
 	defer collector.Close()

 	// With all of this, we can create a new EndpointWorkload. ew, err := go_loadgen.NewEndpointWorkload(
 			"increment",
 			&go_loadgen.Config{
 				GenerateWorkload: false,
 				MaxDuration:      20 * time.Second,
 				Timeout:          10,
 				Phases: []go_loadgen.TestPhase{
 					{
 						Name:      "increment",
 						// constant RPS
 						Type:      "constant",
 						StartTime: 0,
 						Duration:  10 * time.Second,
 						StartRPS:  1,
 						Step:      1,
 					},
 					{
 						Name:      "increment",
 						// variable RPS.
 Increments by 10 every second
 						Type:      "variable",
 						StartTime: 10 * time.Second,
 						Duration:  10 * time.Second,
 						StartRPS:  10,
 						EndRPS:    100,
 						Step:      10,
 					},
 				},
 			},
 			&myClient{},
 			&myDataProvider{},
 			collector,
 		)

 		if err != nil {
 			log.Fatalf("Failed to create endpoint workload: %v", err) }
 		// The workload will run until the max duration is reached or the workload is stopped.
-All of the results will be collected and written to the CSV file. ew.Run()
+		// All of the results will be collected and written to the CSV file. ew.Run()
+}
 ```

 A simple library like this gives me flexibility to test any service and avoid re writing the same executor code each time.